zq920320/codenvy/docs/README.md

 | `--offline` | Loads Docker images from `backup/*.tar` folder during a pre-boot mode of the CLI.
 Used if you are performing an installation or start while disconnected from the Internet. |

 The initialization of a Codenvy installation requires the acceptance of our default Fair Source 3 license agreement, which allows for some access to the source code and [usage for up to three people](http://codenvy.com/legal).
 You can auto-accept the license agreement without prompting for a response for silent installation by passing the `--accept-license` command line option.

+You can reinstall Codenvy on a folder that is already initialized and preserve your `/codenvy/codenvy.env` values by passing the `--reinit` flag.

 ### `codenvy config`
 Generates a Codenvy instance configuration using the templates and environment variables stored in `/codenvy/config` and places the configuration in `/codenvy/instance`.
 Uses puppet to generate the configuration files for Codenvy, haproxy, swarm, socat, nginx, and postgres which are mounted when Codenvy services are started.
 This command is executed on every `start` or `restart`.